Rugby-Australia gamble on teenager Petaia for England clash

 By Nick Mulvenney

-OITA, Japan, Oct 17 (Reuters) - Teenager Jordan Petaia will play his first test at outside centre in Australia's biggest game for four years after being included in Michael Cheika's starting side on Thursday for their World Cup quarter-final against England.
+OITA, Japan, Oct 17 (Reuters) - Wallabies coach Michael Cheika said he had no doubts at all about Jordan Petaia's ability to rise to the occasionafter selecting the teenager to play his first test at outside centre in Saturday's World Cup quarter-final against England.

-The 19-year-old, who made his test debut in the pool match against Uruguay, replaces James O'Connor and joins Samu Kerevi in a centre partnership which will face off against England's re-worked midfield of Manu Tuliagi and Henry Slade.
+The 19-year-old, who made his test debut in the pool match against Uruguay, replaces James O'Connor to join Samu Kerevi in a centre partnership which will face off against England's re-worked midfield of Manu Tuilagi and Henry Slade.

+"We didn't sit back and earmark this game for him to come and play at 13," Cheika told reporters on Thursday.

+"We just watched the games and made the assessments of each player as they went along and there were things that we liked ... and we felt that this would be a game that would suit him.

 Reece Hodge will play outside Petaia on the right wing after being recalled following his three-match ban for a high tackle in Australia's opener against Fiji, bringing with him long-range kicking skills that could be crucial in a tight match.